2. The person and work of Christ, 1:15-23

 pote adv. "once" - at one time, formerly.
 Temporal adverb; not one particular point in time, but generally "you used to be ....." lost, estranged .... and therefore in need of reconciliation.

 ontaV aphllotriwmenouV (apollitriow) perf. pas. part. "you were alienated from [God]" - being foreigners, strangers.
-Although rather irregular, we seem to have a perfect periphrastic construction formed by the present tense of the verb to-be + the perfect participle of "alienate", with the verb to-be also as a participle.
-This may indicate an adverbial clause, temporal, "when you were estranged", or better, a predicate adjective conjoined to ecqrouV, "enemies", by kai; "alienated and hostile in mind."
-The passive, "having been alienated/estranged", implies that something has happened in the past to alienate the Gentiles from God, but this is probably not the intended sense.
+Although rather irregular, we seem to have a perfect periphrastic construction formed by the present tense of the verb to-be + the perfect participle of "alienate", with the verb to-be itself a participle.
+This may indicate an adverbial clause, temporal, "when you were estranged."
+Campbell suggests it is predicate adjective conjoined to ecqrouV, "enemies", by kai; "alienated and hostile in mind."
+The passive, "having been alienated / estranged", implies that something has happened in the past to alienate the Gentiles from God, but this is probably not the intended sense.
 Their state of being in a lost condition is the likely sense - they were far away from God, did not know him as a friend.
 "Time was, when you were estranged from God", Cassirer.

-nuni "[but] now" - Intensive form of "now".
+nuni "now" - [but/and] now.
+Intensive form of "now".
 Temporal adverb, but possibly introducing a summary statement LN.
 The "now" may be this moment in time, but more likely it is the time in history when God has acted in Christ.

 apokathllaxen (apokatallassw) aor. "he has reconciled you" - he reconciled.
-The aorist "he reconciled" following the perfect "having been alienated" may seem a problem in time terms, but the different tenses describe two states.
+The aorist "he reconciled", following the perfect "having been alienated", may seem a problem in time terms, but the different tenses describe two states.
 The Colossians were in one state, but because of a definitive act by Christ, they are now in another.
-Textual variants include a passive participle "having been reconciled" and the passave "have been reconciled."
-Irrespective of the textual varients, the meaning is clear: "God has restored your relationship with him", "God has made you his friends."
+Textual variants exist - a passive participle "having been reconciled", and the passave "have been reconciled."
+Irrespective of the textual varients, the meaning is clear: "God has restored your relationship with him"; "God has made you his friends."

-thV sarkoV (x koV) "[Christ's] physical [body]" - [the body] of flesh [of him].
+thV sarkoV (x koV) "[Christ's] physical [body]" - [the body] of flesh [of him, through the = his death].
 The genitive is adjectival, attributive, limiting "body", as NIV.

 uJmaV pro. "you" - Accusative direct object of the verb "to present."
 The following three alpha qualities, "holy", "blameless" and "above reproach", together serve as the object complement of "you", all standing in a double accusative construction.

-katenwpion + gen. "in his sight" - before, in front of.
+katenwpion + gen. "in his sight" - [holy and blameless and without reproach] before, in front of [him].
 Spacial; "brought you into his own presence", Barclay.

 As for perseverance in this hope, it is not dependent on a life of faithful obedience, rather, it is dependent upon a continued trust "in the hope promised by the gospel."
 The gospel promises the gift of eternal life through faith in Christ, which gift is always ours while faith remains.
 Disobedience, failure, not even a weak faith, is able to separate us from God's free gift of new life in Christ.